emekaogb/ai201-project1-unofficial-guide-starter/README.md

 **Instance 1**

 - *What I gave the AI:*
+implement get_collection() and embed_and_store(chunks) and retrieve(query, n_results) using chromaDB and sentence transformers all-MiniLM-L6-v2, the details are specified in planning.md and config.py.
 - *What it produced:*
+The methods in retriver.py.
 - *What I changed or overrode:*
+I played around with the number of results retrieved to see what would give a more relevant collection of contextual information.

 **Instance 2**

 - *What I gave the AI:*
+implement the generate() function so that the chunks are labeled by file name and include distance scores.
+Make sure that the system knows not to answer from beyond the retrieved text, say "I don't have any information on this" or something like that.
+If the distance scores retrieved are too high (maybe more than 0.5?), then they shouldn't be used either.
 - *What it produced:*
+The methods in generator.py.
 - *What I changed or overrode:*
+I played around with the threshold to see what gave more accurate responses.